arievdp/tailwind_devise/README.md

 - Webpack support + Tailwind CSS configured in the `app/javascript` directory.
 - Devise with a new `username` and `name` field already migrated in.
 Enhanced views using Tailwind CSS.
-- Custom defaults for button and form elements
+- Custom defaults for button and form elements from https://github.com/justalever/kickoff_tailwind
+- Gitignore file comes configured, ready for your first push!

 ### Boot it up